 Erin Teague (BSE CE '04, MBA - Harvard '08)

-Erin is a Director of Product Management at Yahoo, where she is responsible for the new user experience product development and management for Yahoo's products worldwide.
-Prior to Yahoo, Erin worked as a Product Manager at Path and Twitter where she focused on user growth, product strategy, and analytics.
+Erin is a Director of Product Management at Google, where she is responsible for the virtual reality and YouTube products.
+Prior to Google, she was Director of Product Management at Yahoo, where she was responsible for the new user experience product development and management for Yahoo's products worldwide.
+Before that, Erin worked as a Product Manager at Path and Twitter where she focused on user growth, product strategy and analytics.
 Erin began her career at Morgan Stanley, where she designed algorithms embedded in electronic trading applications as a Software Engineer and Product Manager in the firm's Algorithmic Trading Technology group.

-Pete Wurman was the CTO and Co-founder of Kiva Systems, the Boston-based company that pioneered the use of mobile robotics in warehouses and distribution facilities.
-In May of 2012, Kiva was acquired by Amazon.com which has deployed more than 30,000 robots to Amazon warehouses.
-Pete designed the software systems that ran Kiva-based warehouses and is co-author on 25 patents and 50 technical papers.
+Peter Wurman is the VP of Engineering at Cogitai, which is dedicated to building artificial intelligences (AIs) that learn continually from interaction with the real world.
+Prior to Cogitai, he was the CTO and Co-founder of Kiva Systems, the Boston-based company that pioneered the use of mobile robotics in warehouses and distribution facilities.
+Kiva was acquired by Amazon, which has deployed more than 45,000 robots to Amazon warehouses.
+Pete designed the software systems that ran Kiva-based warehouses and is co-author on 50 patents and 50 technical papers.
 While at Amazon, Pete also founded the Amazon Picking Challenge.